xaverkapeller/SimpleJson/README.md

 }
 ```

-Collections like `List` or `Set` are represented as array in the JSON.
-Child entities will be parsed recursively and if a `Parent` would be translated to JSON result would look something like this:
+Collections like `List` or `Set` are represented as array in JSON.
+Child entities will be parsed recursively and if a `Parent` is translated to JSON the result would look something like this:

 ```json
 {